 Cancer and its treatments can change your body and how you feel about it.
-Because of this, many people affected by cancer have concerns about their body image.
+Because of this, body image concerns are common in people affected by cancer.
 Changes to your body may be temporary or permanent.
 They may include changes such as:

 - hair loss

-- scarring from surgery
+- · scarring from surgery

 - losing part of your body such as a breast or limb

 - changes in the way you speak, eat, or breathe

 - · losing or gaining weight

 - skin changes such as rashes

-- changes to your nails

 - swelling of an arm, leg or other part of the body (lymphoedema).